zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Emeril says, “No, that pot over there.
 I need to pa n-fry these vegetables.”
 “To pan-fry” (fry) means to cook something with a littl e bit of oil in the pan over a very high heat.
 Rachel says, “Wouldn't it be healthier” – wouldn't it be better for your body – “if we steamed the vegetables or grilled the m?”
 Emeril wants to fry the vegetables in a pan with oil.
 Rachel wants to steam  or grill the vegetables.
 “To steam” (steam) means to cook something, especially vegetables, not in water, but in water vapor.
 So what happens is you have wat er that's boiling, that's very hot, and it's giving off heat.
 It's giving off wate r vapor, and you use the heat from that vapor to cook the food.
 You don't put the food  in the water.
 You don't put the food on a metal object like a pan.

-“To grill” (grill) means to take the food and put i t over an open fire, so that the food isn't directly on a pan.
+“To grill” (grill) means to take the food and put it over an open fire, so that the food isn't directly on a pan.
 It's on a piece of me tal that is over the heat source, is over the fire, in this case.
 You can grill lots of different kinds of food.
 We often associate grilling food with cooking food outside o ver an open fire, over a source of heat.

 Emeril says, “Maybe” – maybe we could steam or gril l the vegetables – “but for this meal, I'm frying them in a pan.”
 Emeril is not  going to change his mind.
 He doesn't want to steam the vegetables over water.
 He  doesn't want to grill them